MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Methods.md

 The methods described in this section are referred to as the input processing methods.
 For functions, these three methods are represented by the `Begin`, `Process`, and `End` blocks of the function.
+You are not required to use any of these blocks in your functions.

+> [!NOTE]
-Each function must include one or more of these blocks.
-The PowerShell runtime uses the code within these blocks when it is running a function.
-(These blocks are also available to functions that do not use the `CmdletBinding` attribute.)
+> These blocks are also available to functions that do not use the
+> `CmdletBinding` attribute.

 #### Begin